FREQUENTLY ASKED QUESTIONS, or “Everything You Ever Wanted to Know about Submitting Your Film to The Midwest Independent Film Festival"

 What are your specifications for film submissions (length, genre, screening format)?

 The Midwest Independent Film Festival will consider films ranging anywhere from one to 120 minutes.
-We will consider films from all genres – narrative, documentary, experimental, music video, animated, etc. If your film is accepted to our festival, we will require HDCAM, DigiBeta or an uncompressed Quicktime file for screening.
+We will consider films from all genres – narrative, documentary, experimental, music video, animated, etc. If your film is accepted to our festival, we will require BluRay, DCP or uncompressed Quicktime file for screening.

 When will I be notified of my submission status?

 You should receive an e-mail confirming receipt of your submission packet within six weeks of mailing.
 As our film festival screenings are held year-round, the screening process can range from three weeks to six months.
 You are welcome to check in with us anytime by e-mailing us!

 I have more questions for you!
 What should I do?